Women's World Cup: First Week Brings Big Wins, Gorgeous Goals — And Some Controversy

 In the first seven days of the Women's World Cup, there have already been stunning goals, crushing defeats and no shortage of controversy.
 We've been following the action from France — oui, un croissant, s'il-vous plaît — and here are some of the key stories we've seen in a week of great soccer.

 The biggest story is the United States' demolition of Thailand on Tuesday night, winning 13-0.
-The game set all kinds of World Cup records: it was the most goals scored and the biggest margin of victory in any tournament, women's or men's; it had the highest number of players — seven — to score in a game; and it tied the record for number of goals in a match — five — courtesy of Alex Morgan.
+The game set all kinds of World Cup records: It was the most goals scored and the biggest margin of victory in any tournament, women's or men's; it had the highest number of players — seven — to score in a game; and it tied the record for number of goals in a match — five — courtesy of Alex Morgan.
 (U.S. forward Michelle Akers had five in 1991, as did Russia's Oleg Salenko on the men's side in 1994.)

 And a number of World Cup rookies for the U.S. scored on soccer's biggest stage: Samantha Mewis and Rose Lavelle both had two goals, and Mallory Pugh and Lindsey Horan each notched one.
 Veteran forwards Megan Rapinoe and Carli Lloyd both scored, as well.